 Roaring Stag Lodge Vicinity

-Out: From Roaring Stag the track leads up-valley to gain a higher terrace, then crosses two small streams to the foot of a spur – 20 minutes.
-Sixty minutes up this easy-graded spur brings the watershed ridge close to a large boulder and 30 minutes N over small knobs brings the Roaring Stag/Herepai Track junction.
-Turn R and 35 minutes down from here is the first bridge over the Mangatainoka; the second, another 30 minutes on, is close to the road-end.
-About 2½ hours in all from the lodge.
+Out: From Roaring Stag an excellent track leads up-valley to gain a higher terrace, then crosses two small streams to the foot of a spur – 15 minutes.
+Another 90 minutes along an easy-graded spur brings the Roaring Stag/Herepai Track junction.
+Turn R and 45 minutes down from here is the first bridge over the Mangatainoka; the second, another 30 minutes on, is close to the road-end.
+About 3 hours in all from the lodge. [revised March 2018]

 Down: Cross the bridge at Roaring Stag and follow the trail downstream to the large manuka flats.
 There is no continuous trail further downstream until past the Cleft Creek bluffs, 1½ hours from Roaring Stag.
 A double crossing of the river is usual around Cleft Creek: the second crossing has a good bottom but it is 80 centimetres deep.